 Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDb) has information on Bob Custer, including his silent film work: http://us.imdb.com/name/nm0193793/

 (Newspaper article courtesy of Elizabeth and Charles Milton, Tom Baker.)

 In 1967, Raymond Glenn returned to Frankfort, Kentucky for a lengthy visit.
-He was interviewed by the local newspaper, and above is a crop of the article including a photo of a grey haired, moustached, and suave looking Raymond Glenn.
-In this interview. he referenced the syndicated television "Butch and Billy's Bang Bang Westerns".
+He was interviewed by the local newspaper and above is a crop of the article including a photo of a grey haired, moustached, and suave looking Raymond Glenn.
+In the interview. he referenced the syndicated television "Butch and Billy's Bang Bang Westerns".
 The interview adds to the confusion about his later life and his jobs.
 Quote: "... he later went to work with Pas Robeles as the Director of Public Works.
 He retired October 31, 1966 giving up his job as Director of Building and Safety in Newport Beach.
 He still keeps a home there, but spends most of his time on a small ranch near Santa Barbara."
 (I believe Pas Robeles is spelled incorrectly - probably is Paso Robles, California.)